-Why Your Business Needs a Full Section 125 Cafeteria Plan
+Why Your Business Needs a Section 125 Cafeteria Plan Document

-Employers nationwide are learning how to offset high insurance rate increases by reducing payroll taxes with Section 125 Cafeteria Plans.
+Employers nationwide are learning how to offset high insurance rate increases by reducing payroll taxes with a Section 125 Cafeteria Plan Document.
 In many cases, employer savings can add up to as much as 20 percent of every dollar being passed through the plan.

-Bradenton, FL June 2, 2014 – One of the most underused employee benefits for small businesses today is the Section 125 Cafeteria Plan.
+Bradenton, FL October 12, 2016 – One of the most underused employee benefits for small businesses today is the Section 125 Cafeteria Plan Document.
 These plans simply allow employees to withhold a portion of their salary on a pre-tax basis to cover the cost of qualifying insurance premiums, medical expenses and dependent care expenses.
 Because Section 125 Cafeteria Plan benefits are free from federal and state income tax, an employee’s taxable income is reduced which increases their take-home pay.
 And because the Section 125 Cafeteria Plan reduces employee gross income for purposes of income tax, the employer also enjoys a reduction in their payroll tax liability by eliminating matching FICA taxes of 7.65%, and possibly workers’ compensation (depending on your state).

 In an environment where group health insurance continues to double in cost every four years, it’s hard to understand why more employers don’t setup full Section 125 Cafeteria Plans.
 Employers don’t realize they can offset a good portion of their insurance premium increases with reduced payroll tax liabilities.
 Seems simple; and it really is.
 The reason more employers don’t take advantage of Section 125 Cafeteria Plans is because they believe they’re too difficult to setup or administer, most CPAs don’t really understand them or offer assistance, and most insurance agents don’t make enough commission on a Section 125 Cafeteria Plan to bother taking the time to explain the concept.